CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 CIE L\*C\*h<sub>ab</sub> and L\*C\*h<sub>uv</sub> colour spaces.
-These are simply the L\*a\*b\* and L\*u\*v\* colour spaces expressed in polar coordinates (as usual, the polar channel is expressed on a 0-1 scale).
+These are simply the L\*a\*b\* and L\*u\*v\* colour spaces expressed in polar coordinates (as usual, the polar channel H is expressed on a 0-1 scale, but L is still 0-100 and C is unbounded).
 These follow the usual rule that the polar channel comes first; both orders (LCH or HCL) can be observed in the wild.

 #### HSL and HSV